Conon Bridge railway station: 2013 reopening

 The rebuilt station was projected to open by 2012 as Conon Bridge.
 In March 2012, Network Rail revealed that agreement had been reached with the Highlands and Islands Transport Partnership for it to provide £100,000 towards the construction of a single four-carriage platform at the station site.
 The new station was forecast to handle 36,000 passengers a year, including tourists and commuters to Inverness.

 In September 2012, Scottish Government Transport Minister Keith Brown announced that a new station, expected to cost £600,000, would be built in time for a February 2013 opening, in time to help relieve traffic during the delayed £18 million pound resurfacing works to be carried out on the Kessock Bridge.

 Construction was begun in November 2012 by Network Rail.
 A single platform around 15 metres long (similar to that at nearby Beauly railway station) was provided, together with a new waiting shelter, passenger information systems, cycle racks and lockers and a new car park, wider road access and enhanced street lighting.
 The project was supported by Highland Council, HiTRANS, Network Rail and First ScotRail.
 It reopened as scheduled and on budget on 8 February 2013.
 In the month following the station's opening, more than 2,000 journeys were made to or from it.
 According to Minister for Transport Keith Brown, the numbers "show that it was an extremely worthwhile investment".

 Facilities

 The station has only basic facilities, these being a small waiting shelter, a car park, bike racks and a help point.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.

 Platform layout

 The station has a single platform which is long enough for a one-coach train.

 Passenger volume

+The main origin or destination station for journeys to or from Conon Bridge station in the 2022/23 period was Inverness, making up 6,352 of the 10,898 journeys (58.29%).

 The statistics cover twelve month periods that start in April.